doctrine/DoctrineBundle/Resources/doc/entity-listeners.rst

         // ....
     }

-See also http://doctrine-orm.readthedocs.org/en/latest/reference/events.html#entity-listeners for more info on entity listeners.
+See also http://doctrine-orm.readthedocs.org/en/latest/reference/events.html#entity-listeners for more info on entity listeners and the resolver required by Symfony.